tale-toul/OCP4baremetalIPI/README.md

 The following network configuration allows the bootstrap VM, created as a nested virtual machine inside the provisioning host, to be reachable from outside the provisioning host.

-The bootstrap VM is connected to the routeable and provision bridges (chucky and provision) directly which allows it to get IPs in the external networks and therefore be accessible from outside the provisioning VM
+The bootstrap VM is connected to the routable and provision bridges (chucky and provision) directly which allows it to get IPs in the external networks and therefore be accessible from outside the provisioning VM

 Do this from a local terminal or the connection will be dropped half way through the configuration process.